IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * One ISOC trustee, selected by the ISOC Board of Trustees

-## First Full Board {#first-full-board}

-A minimum of five Directors must be seated in order for the Board to be constituted, and then the Interim Board will be dissolved.
-Accordingly, the following steps must take place to ensure that this occurs on a timely basis:

-* The IESG shall make their appointment no later than January 31, 2019.

-* ISOC shall make their appointment no later than January 31, 2019.

-* The NomCom shall make their appointments no later than March 22, 2019.

-If these bodies can make their appointments sooner, then by all means they should do so in order to enable the first full board to begin as soon as possible.
-This is particularly so for the NomCom.
-If the NomCom can make their appointments sooner, then the first full board could be constituted in time for IETF 104 (March 23-29, 2019).

 ## Board Positions {#board-positions}

 Following the formation of the first full IETF LLC Board, and at each subsequent annual meeting of the IETF LLC Board, the Directors are expected to elect by a majority vote of the IETF LLC Board a Director to serve as Board Chair.
 The Board may also form committees of the Board and/or define other roles for IETF LLC Board Directors as necessary.